 Now that you know how to use scales, arpeggios, and chromaticism, you get the feeling that your improvisations sound always a bit the same.
 This is because you always use material without taking the context of the tune into account.
 You gain more experience, you start to be more at ease.
 Now let’s forget scales and chords for a while and concentrate purely on music.

 Improvising is a quest to be free; but how more free can you get than playing a theme and a melody each time in a different way?
 The melody of the song and the theme of the tun, are important, or even crucial, parts of the musical ideas that can be developed.
-It brings beauty, life, air into what you play.
+It brings beauty, life, and air into what you play.
 It is contextual.
 You won’t play always the same scales and riffs anymore.
-You can start playing the melody of the tune with small twists, embellish it, complicate it; you can play it with different notes, different intervals.
+You can start playing the melody of the tune with small twists, embellish it, and complicate it; you can play it with different notes, and different intervals.
 Then your whole improvisation can revolve around it.
 This is very powerful and inspiring.

 You also can create a second melody, like a B theme, that responds to the main melody.
 It is often used by composers (the orchestra plays the A theme, the violin starts with the B) and the beginnings of great improvisations by jazz giants, such as Miles, have become a theme on their part.

 So, it is crucial to think also in a melodic way; to alter, use, and play with the melody, while never losing sight of it, but also to create our melody like an answer, a counterpoint to the main theme.